-9 out of 10 start-ups fail without proper investment.
+9 out of 10 start-ups fail without a proper investment.

-No matter how good your business idea is – you can’t get your own business off the ground without capital.
-There is now a large selection of different financing options for founders.
-However, not everyone fits every concept and so the opportunities and risks of every financing must be taken into account.
+No matter how good your business idea is – you can’t get it off the ground without a capital.
+Now, there’s a large selection of financing options for founders.
+However, not everyone fits every concept.
+So, the opportunities and risks of financing are to be taken into account.
 Inadequate financial planning is still one of the most common reasons for a failed start-up.
-To avoid such failure, let our specialist implement their knowledge and expertise in your business’s investment raise.
+To avoid this, let’s see how our specialists use their knowledge and expertise in your business’ investment raise.

-Bootstrapping is the name of an independently financed company formation without any outside capital.
-Regardless of whether that is possible for you or not – self-financing has advantages and disadvantages.
+Bootstrapping is an independently financed company formation without any outside capital.
+Regardless of whether that’s possible for you or not – self-financing has advantages and disadvantages.
 Use equity, start lean, grow flexibly.

 Benefits of bootstrapping

-- With financing with a lot of equity, there is above all an increased motivation: Those who invest a lot themselves naturally want to get the best out of it and are of course proud to have managed it with their own resources.
+- With financing with a lot of equity, there is, above all, increased motivation: those who invest a lot themselves naturally want to get the best out of it and are, of course, proud to have managed it with their own resources.

-- In addition, the largest part of the company remains with the founder himself and does not become the property of investors, so that young entrepreneurs themselves have the greatest possible freedom of choice.
+- In addition, the largest part of the company remains with the founder and doesn’t become the investors’ property.
+So, young entrepreneurs have the greatest possible freedom of choice.

 - Those who manage with little capital usually set up an efficient company that functions in a clearly structured manner.